asmasultana07/MovieExplore/README.md

 Create a dedicated page where users can browse and search for movies.

 ####  Search Functionality
-* Include a prominent search bar at the top of the page.
-* Users must be able to search by **movie title**.
-* The movie grid should dynamically update based on the search query.

 ** UI Wireframe Example:**
 ```text
 ╭──────────────────────────────────────────────────────╮